 - Paper on predicting smells using natural language and interpretable methods accepted to Nature Communications, 2018.
 (Featured in Quartz)

-- Two first author papers on interpretable AI accepted to NIPS, 2018.
+- Two first author papers on interpretable AI accepted to NeurIPS, 2018.

 - Invited talk on formalizing interpretability given in the interpretability session at the European Conference on Data Analysis, 2018.

-- Our paper on contrastive explanations for deep learning models (which was top recent on arxiv sanity preserver) featured in Forbes, 2018.
+- Our paper on contrastive explanations for deep learning models featured in Forbes, 2018.

 - Predicting Human Olfactory Perception from Chemical Features of Odor Molecules Paper accepted to Science, 2017.
 (New Yorker, Atlantic, Science News, The Biological Scene)

 - It has been highlighted in the annual AAAS meeting as one of the breakthroughs published by Science.
 It is considered an advance in the field beyond what has been seen in the past three decades.

 - First author paper on a new clustering paradigm accepted to SDM 2017.